smf-steve/assignment-grading/process.md

   * Create an Assignment-Solution Repository
      1. Create an private repository based upon the assignment template.
      2. Add, at least, the following files to that repository:
-        - ``answers.md``
+        - `answers.md`
-        - ``grading.rubric``
+        - `grading.rubric`
-        - ``makefile``: (optional): to address non-paper submissions
+        - `makefile`: (optional): to address non-paper submissions
-        - ``grading.env``: (optional) to override defaults
+        - `grading.env`: (optional) to override defaults

 ## Assignment Setup Process:
- 1. Create a directory for the assignment within the ``assignment_grading/`` directory.
+ 1. Create a directory for the assignment within the `assignment_grading/` directory.
 The name of the directory must match the GitHub Classroom assignment prefix.
 For example:
     ```
+    create_assignment nn-assignment-name
+    ```

+    - A directory called submissions is created that contains all of the student submissions, and
+      * submissions.log: a log of all git commands performed during the grading process.
+      * roster: a list of students that have accepted the assignment
+      * non_submission.roster: a list of students that have accepted the assignment

+    ```
     cd ~/comp122/assignment_grading
     mkdir nn-assignment-name
     ```

- 1. Clone the assignment-solution repository into the ``key`` directory
+ 1. Clone the assignment-solution repository into the `key` directory
      ```
      cd nn-assignment-name
      git clone git@github.com:COMP122/assignment-name.git key
-     cd 01-assignment
      ```

-    - A directory called submissions is created that contains all of the student submissions, and
-      * submissions.log: a log of all git commands performed during the grading process.
-      * roster: a list of students that have accepted the assignment
-      * non_submission.roster: a list of students that have accepted the assignment
+1. Run the command to create the assigment

 ## Grading and Review Process